ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## Introduction

 Java _virtual threads_ are lightweight threads designed to increase throughput in concurrent applications.
 Pre-existing Java threads were based on operating system (OS) threads that proved insufficient to meet the demands of modern concurrency.
-Servers nowadays must serve millions of concurrent requests, but the OS and therefore the JVM cannot efficiently handle more than a few thousand threads.
+Servers nowadays must serve millions of concurrent requests, but the OS and thus the JVM cannot efficiently handle more than a few thousand threads.

 Currently, programmers can either use threads as the units of concurrency and write synchronous blocking code in the _thread-per-request_ model.
 These applications are easier to develop, but they are not scalable because the number of OS threads is limited.
 Or, programmers can use other asynchronous/reactive models that reuse threads without blocking them.
-Such solutions, while having much better scalability, are much more difficult to implement, debug, and understand.
+Such applications, while having much better scalability, are much more difficult to implement, debug, and understand.

 Virtual threads developed inside Project Loom can solve this dilemma.
 New _virtual threads_ managed by the JVM, can be used alongside the existing _platform threads_ managed by the OS.
-Virtual threads are much more lightweight than kernel threads in terms of memory usage, and their context switching and blocking overhead is close to zero.
+Virtual threads are much more lightweight than kernel threads in memory usage, and their blocking and context-switching overhead is negligible.
 Programmers can create millions of virtual threads and achieve similar scalability using much simpler synchronous blocking code.

 <sup>All information in this article corresponds to OpenJDK 21.</sup>